pojntfx/networked-linux-memsync/docs/main.md

 Unlike the remote backend, the seeder also exposes a mount through the familiar path, file or slice APIs, meaning that even as the migration is in progress, the underlying resource can still be accessed by the application on the source host.
 This fixes the architectural constraint of the mount API when used for the migration, where only the destination is able to expose a mount, while the source simply serves data without accessing it.

-The tracking support is imlement in the same modular and composable way as the syncer, by providing a new pipeline stage, the `TrackingReadWriter`.
+The tracking support is implemented in the same modular and composable way as the syncer, by providing a new pipeline stage, the `TrackingReadWriter`.
 Once activated by the `Track` RPC, the tracker intecepts all `WriteAt` calls and adds them to a local map before calling the next stage:

 ```go
 // If tracking is enabled, mark the chunk as dirty